Does 14k Gold Plated Tarnish – Does It Turn Green

-This process is similar to what happens to the Statue of Liberty, which is made of copper.
-Over time, exposure to the elements caused it to develop its iconic green patina.
-In jewelry, this same reaction can occur on a much smaller scale, resulting in green marks on the skin.
+This process is similar to what happened to the Statue of Liberty, which is made of copper with brownish color.
+Over time, exposure to air caused it to turn green.
+In jewelry, this same reaction can also occur.

 Gold plating is a process where a very thin layer of gold is applied to the surface of a base metal.
 This is achieved through electroplating, a method that uses an electric current to bind the gold layer to the base metal.
 Commonly used base metals include silver, copper, brass, and stainless steel.
 While the thin layer of gold provides the luxurious appearance of solid gold, the properties of the underlying metal play a significant role in determining how the jewelry behaves over time.